openid/OpenYOLO-Spec/common/definitions.md

 In order to achieve this, a _known provider_ list will be maintained by the OpenID Foundation.
-A static snapshot of this list is included in the OpenYOLO API on each platform, and is automatically updated by the client library when necessary.
+A static snapshot of this list is included in the OpenYOLO API on each platform, and will be automatically updated by the client library when necessary.

 An _unknown_ provider will still be usable - the intention of the known provider list is not to strictly whitelist providers, as this would stifle competition.